home-assistant/developers.home-assistant/blog/2020-07-13-alpine-python.md

 Alpine indeed has no manylinux compatibility with musl.
 If you don't cache your builds, it needs to compile the C extensions when installing packages that require it.
 This process takes time, just like if you would cross-build with Qemu for different CPU architectures.
 You cannot get precompiled binaries from PyPi.
 This is not a problem for us as the provided binaries on PyPI are mostly not optimized for our target systems.

 To fix installation times of Python package, we created our own [wheel index](https://wheels.home-assistant.io/) and [backend](https://github.com/home-assistant/wheels) to compile all needed wheels and keep it up to date using CI agents.
-We have pre-build over 1k packages for each CPU architecture, and the build time of the Docker file is not so important at all.
+We pre-build over 1k packages for each CPU architecture, and the build time of the Docker file is not so important at all.

 ## Alpine Linux